cwill833/fantasyPortfolio/README.md

  * mongoDB
  * mongoose
  * Materialize
- * a hole bunch of google/MDN/CSS Tricks :)
+ * Alpha Vantage API

 For Icebox items I plan on ...

-* Being able to track performance
+* <strike>Being able to track performance</strike>
-* Live investing
+* Incorporate some time of stock search due to the api only being able to use symbols.
+* Have a community side where the top portfolios live and a user can see what stock are in the portfolio.
-* Streaming Quotes (if possible)
+*